Contents

 - Good load capacity at 8.8 lbs

-- High quality quick release mount
+- A high quality quick release mount

 - Can be used with your a spotting scope or your camera